 This program is not available to the general public.
 This means we can offer NEA members and their extended family members discounted rates on auto insurance, plus exclusive benefits, specially tailored for educators, not found anywhere else.
 Check out this auto insurance comparison chart to see how yours stacks up.

 California Casualty makes switching easy.
 They’ll even help you get a refund of any unused premiums, even if you’ve just renewed your coverage.
-NEA members save an average of $423* a year, plus you can get a $25 gift card* just for completing an auto quote.
+Plus, NEA members save an average of $423* per year.

 Find out more about this valuable membership benefit and see how much money you could save by switching your auto and home insurance.